|

 brought new apprehensions for the safety of

+adjoining property.
 The Uniontown Fire

 Department, with their steamer, reached the scene